 Have a rental property you want to sell?
 But still have tenants in it?
 We buy New Jersey rental properties AS IS and we cover closing costs.
 Get started by requesting a free CASH offer below!

 How to Sell Rental Property with Tenants New Jersey

-If you’re a landlord in New Jersey planning to exit the rental business, you may have already considered putting your property up for sale.
-While you have every right to do this, the process can be wrinkled with challenges if there’s still a tenant in residence.
-You may see yourself going through legal issues that can delay or even prevent you from selling the property in New Jersey.
+If you're a New Jersey landlord planning to exit the rental business, you may have already considered putting your property up for sale.
+While you have every right to do this, the process can be wrinkled with challenges if there's still a tenant in residence.
+You may see yourself going through legal issues that can delay or even prevent you from selling the property.

-Can You Sell a Rental Property with Tenants in New Jersey?
+Can You Sell a Rental Property with Tenants New Jersey?

 Yes.
-You can legally sell a rental property in New Jersey even if it is occupied by tenants.
+You can legally sell a rental property even if it is occupied by tenants in New Jersey.
 In fact, many real estate transactions these days involve rental properties that are being sold even with tenants in residence.

 The timeframe with which you can sell your rental property to a new buyer depends on the lease agreement with the tenant.

 If the lease agreement is month-to-month and you have a good tenant, there would be little to no issues in selling the rental property.
 Meanwhile, if the tenant's lease is on a fixed term, the sale would be more complicated and take longer.